Arejula11/are.dev/src/content/posts/DataScience.md

 Data science may seem intimidating at first, but with Python, Jupyter notebooks, and a few essential libraries, you can quickly start exploring and analyzing your own datasets.
 The key is to practice, experiment, and gradually build your skills.

-To help you get started, I’ve prepared a practical example notebook that walks through the same steps covered in this guide — from loading data to creating visualizations.
+To help you get started, I’ve prepared a practical example notebook that walks through the same steps covered in this guide, from loading data to creating visualizations.
 You can explore it here:
  [Data Science Starter Notebook on GitHub](https://github.com/Arejula11/are.dev/blob/main/public/assets/data-science-starter-guide.ipynb)

 Happy coding!